STOP! DID YOU WASH YOUR HANDS?

 It is important to wash your hands before and after preparing food - especially raw meat

-In addition to the above list, you should also aim to wash your hands whenever they actually look soiled.
+In addition to the above list, you should also aim to wash your hands with soap and water whenever they actually look soiled.

 How To Wash Your Hands